-A rising star named Lena Horne was at Fox, long enough to make Stormy Weather (1943), one of the first films with an all black cast: including Bill Robinson; Fats Waller; Cab Calloway; Dooley Wilson; Ada Brown, and the NIcholas Brothers.
+A rising star named Lena Horne was loaned to Fox from MGM to make Stormy Weather (1943), one of the first films with an all black cast: including Bill Robinson; Fats Waller; Cab Calloway; Dooley Wilson; Ada Brown, and the NIcholas Brothers.
 Helen Rose designed knock-out gowns for Lena Horne and the film had great musical numbers by Cab Calloway and the Nicholas Brothers.
 Both Lena and Helen would go to MGM within a couple of years.

-After Shirley Temple’s heyday, Betty Grable assumed the Queen of the Lot status at Fox from the late 1930s through the 1940s.
+After Shirley Temple’s heyday, Alice Faye and then Betty Grable assumed the Queen of the Lot status at Fox in the 1940s.
 She had a number of hits including:Tin Pan Alley (1940); Moon Over Miami (1940); Coney Island (1943); Pin-Up Girl (1944); and The Dolly Sisters (1945).
 She ran the gamut of Fox designers, using, in the same order as the listing above: Travis Banton, Travis Banton, Helen Rose, Rene Hubert, Orry-Kelly, and Orry-Kelly.
 She would also use Rene Hubert for When My Baby Smiles at Me, and The Beautiful Blond from Bashful Bend (both 1948).